triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   # Run on the real FPGA board
   ./parallel_for_ND_range
   ```
-Note that only the flag `-fsycl-targets` is changed accross the previous examples.
+Note that only the flag `-fsycl-targets` is changed across the previous examples.

 ### Running the test suite